News

 To counter an offense designed to make defenders miss in space, Oklahoma desperately required a linebacker capable of diagnosing plays instantly and executing sure tackles.
 Heinecke is exactly that player.
 His return provides Venables with a reliable, physical enforcer in the middle of the field.

-When the two teams collide in the Cotton Bowl this October, the matchup between the newly revamped, elusive Texas running backs and the legally-vindicated Oklahoma linebacker corps will be a defining tactical battle of the 2026 Red River Rivalry.
+When the two teams collide in the Cotton Bowl this October, the matchup between the newly revamped Texas running back room and Oklahoma’s linebacker depth will be a defining tactical battle of the 2026 Red River Rivalry.

 Related Articles